 Further information about students who exhibit anti-social and extremist behaviour, including the definition of those terms, can be found ion the Safety & Security and Work Health and Safety websites.

 The taking of disciplinary action against a student does not preclude the police taking criminal proceedings against him or her.
 Nor does it prevent another student commencing civil proceedings against the student, or seeking an apprehended personal violence order, in appropriate circumstances.

 Similarly, the commencement of criminal or civil action in respect of an incident does not prevent a school from taking disciplinary action where appropriate.
 In such cases, careful liaison is needed with police to determine how, or if the school should investigate an incident where criminal conduct is suspected.
-Advice is available from the School Safety and Response unit (PDF 213.86KB) in relation to this issue.
+Advice is available from the Incident Support Hotline in relation to this issue.

 Schools should keep records of how the school discipline policy was developed and implemented including the consultation process that was undertaken during policy development.
 Records should also be kept of the incident that has occurred and any processes followed in response to an incident including: